datacamp/authoring/docs/spreadsheets/workbooks.md

 We'll talk about editing exercise sheets in the section about exercises.

+Each time you made changes to the **workbook source**, be sure to hit the **Build** button afterwards.
+This goes through your workbook source and (re)builds it into its exercises.
+Once the build is ready, you can preview it hitting the **Preview** button.
+This will open a new window to the rendered chapter you're currently editing.
+It wil automatically refresh if you build again and things have changed.

 ## Deleting a workbook

 It is currently not possible to delete a workbook.
 However, keeping it empty will make it not show